MohitGoel92/Power-BI/README.md

 In this repository we have Power BI files where we explore a wide variety of different techniques to analyse the data for different business tasks.
 This knowledge is then tested and concretised by exercises which are great for learning and practice.
 A novice learning Power BI, or an experienced individual who is coming back to Power BI after some time of not using it will also benefit from going through the material.

+The main aim of this repository is to guide an individual to produce dashboards and acquaint them with Power BI functionalities such as DAX.

 ## Sections

 - **Introducing Power BI Desktop:** Installing Power BI, exploring Power BI workflow, comparing Power BI vs Excel ... etc.